blats002/backend/README.md

       }'
 ```

-Example response will be a token that can be used as `X-Domino-Auth-Token` for future
+Example response will be a token that can be used as `X-Divroll-Auth-Token` for future
 HTTP request:

 ```